punxaphil/maxi-media-player/README.md

   joinAll: mdi:account-multiple # default is mdi:checkbox-multiple-marked-outline
   unJoinAll: mdi:account-remove # default is mdi:minus-box-multiple-outline
 groupingDontSortMembersOnTop: true # default is false.
 Will not sort members of the selected player on top of the list in the grouping section.
+compactGrouping: true # default is false.
+Makes the grouping section more compact.

 # player specific
 hidePlayerControlNextTrackButton: true # default is false, hides player control next track button.